 By the late 20th century, the wooden World War II Honor Roll was deteriorating.
 It has been described as in bad shape, rotting and tipping over.
 The earliest mention I have found in the newspapers on replacing it was in 1990 when Roger Calley, then commander of the Dupuis Cross Post of the American Legion, called a meeting on the afternoon of Sunday, November 4, to discuss replacing the memorial “ which has long since deteriorated”.
 The paper says that the meeting was held but gives no details.
 Because the Legion records for the period in which the monument was planned and built are not available, I am a little vague on the early history of the effort, particularly on dates but the main effort seems to have been in the early to mid-1990s.

 The Legionnaires turned to the local monument company Pemi-Baker Memorials, a family affair started after Sanborn Memorials closed down.
-Lawrence Lee, his son-in-law Ernest Paquette, and Ernie’s son David all worked with the committee on planning the monument.
-The committee asked that the six insignias of the armed forces be included in the monument and they were placed on the front beveled edge of the short base for the Army, Navy, Air Force, Marines, Coast Guard, and Merchant Marine.
-For the monument, Pemi Baker Memorials turned to the granite monument firm they were then working with - Rouleau Granite Company of Barre, Vermont.
-The firm had several designers working in their offices.
+Lawrence Lee, his son in law Ernest Paquette and Ernie’s son David all worked with the committee on planning the monument.
+The committee asked that the six insignias of the armed forces be included in the monument and they were placed on the front beveled edge of the short base for the Army, Navy, Air Force, Marines, Coast Guard and Merchant Marine.
+For the monument Pemi-Baker Memorials turned to the granite monument firm they were then working with - Rouleau Granite Company of Barre, Vermont.
+The firm had several designers working in their office.
 The Vermont company prepared a design, a blueprint which the committee approved, for a simple but dignified large piece of granite, 6 ½ feet tall by 11 feet wide and ten inches thick, on a short base of granite with the beveled front edge.
 It had the same title at the top as the old wooden memorial - Ashland Honor Roll.

 In closing, I would just like to say that I admire the tradition we have here of honoring the veterans of our wars by monuments listing them all by name.
 Some towns are content with a monument to the unspecified Veterans of All Wars, others with just the names of the dead, but Ashland, like many other small New Hampshire towns, remembers everyone who served.